 MARUTI SUZUKI India Limited- Daily data from Jan 01, 2013 to Dec 31, 2013.
 Public link to download the corresponding dataset: http://nseindia.com/products/content/equities/equities/eq_security.htm

-Mean: Mean is the average of a data set.
+Mean is the average of a data set.
 The average of the daily closing price for Maruti in 2013 was 1522.47.
 However, for the last day of the year, 31-Dec-2013, the closing price was 1763.9.
 In Excel, you can use the function to calculate the mean.

-Mode: Mode gives us the most frequently occurring value in the data set.
+Mode gives us the most frequently occurring value in the dataset.
 This measure doesn’t really make much sense for closing prices or other continuous data.
-Mode is especially useful when you want to plot histograms and visualize the frequency distribution.
-In excel, you can calculate the mode for a given dataset usingfunction.
+A mode is especially useful when you want to plot histograms and visualize the frequency distribution.
+In Excel, you can calculate the mode for a given dataset using a function.

-Median: Median gives the middle value of the increasingly sorted data set.
+Median gives the middle value of the increasingly sorted data set.
 It is especially useful in circumstances when the dataset has a few values at the extreme ends.
 For example, the salary in a company might vary between Rs.
 2000 to Rs.
 1,00,00,000.
 The mean would be influenced by a few extreme situations and might get skewed negatively or positively.
-To avoid this, median is used which gives the middle point of the distribution.
-In excel, you can calculate median for a given dataset usingfunction.
+To avoid this, a median is used which gives the middle point of the distribution.
+In Excel, you can calculate median for a given dataset using a function.

-Standard Deviation: Volatility of the stock can be calculated using standard deviation.
+Volatility of the stock can be calculated using standard deviation.
 The volatility of Maruti stock in given period is 141.26.
-Standard deviation can be for the population as well as for the sample.
-In quantitative trading strategy modelling, you’ll be using sample standard deviation most of the times.
+The standard deviation can be for the population as well as for the sample.
+In quantitative trading strategy modeling, you’ll be using sample standard deviation most of the times.
 Excel formula for calculating the sample standard deviation is.

 You can notice how the interval (mean -2*SD, mean + 2*SD) captures most of the data points.
 Statistically speaking 95.46% data is within that interval assuming a normal distribution.